openzipkin/zipkin-js/packages/zipkin/README.md

 This is the core npm package for Zipkin.
 It contains the public API which is used by the various plugins (instrumentations and transports).

-We include TypeScript [definition file](index.d.ts) which you can also use a documentation.
+We include TypeScript [definition file](index.d.ts) which you can also use as documentation.

+## Developing

+Please always make sure that [TypeScript type definitions](index.d.ts) match source code modifications.

 ## Usage